-The oil pump is factory-set to the minimum feed rate.
-Two settings are possible - minimum and maximum feed rate.
+The oil pump comes factory-set to a medium feed rate.
+You can set the chain oil feed rate to minimum, moderate, and maximum feed rate.

 To adjust the supply rate, use a small screwdriver to turn the adjusting screw:

-- · to the right for a faster

-- to the left for a slower
+- to the right for a faster - · to the left for a slower

-- oil feed rate.
+oil feed rate.

-Select one of the two settings, depending on the guide bar length.
+Pick one of the three settings depending on the length of the guide bar.

-While working, make sure there is enough chain oil in the tank.
+While working make sure there is enough chain oil in the tank.
 If necessary, add oil.